 Varina and I are both sponsored by several photography companies including Induro Tripods, Vu Filters, Smugmug, and F-Stop.
 We also have a working relationship with several other world-wide companies.
 But we were teaching workshops and being published long before we got sponsors.
 There are pro photographers who don’t have any sponsors yet they still make a full-time living from photography.

-As you can see, there is no single, clear definition of what it means to be a professional photographer.
+As you can see, there is no single, clear definition of what it means to be a professional landscape photographer.
 It seems that we each make our own standards and that’s entirely okay.
 So, when someone catches you using your smart phone to take a photo and comments about how you need a “real” camera to become a professional photographer, you can simply smile and continue to do what you do best… take great photos.